 Drawing on his own work at Jayne Design Studio, Jayne has selected elegant, traditional interiors that demonstrate these principles.
 Projects range from a restoration of historic eighteenth-century public rooms in Crichel House in Dorset, England, to a mountain retreat in the wilds of Montana to an array of luxurious New York City apartments and country houses in the Hudson Valley.
 Captured in lush photographs by Don Freeman and others, all speak to Thomas Jayne’s commitment to the primacy of function, quality, and simplicity, derived from the ancient tradition of classical design.
 As he says, “Tradition is not about what was.
 Tradition is now.”

-Pre-order from Monacelli Press.
+Order your copy from Monacelli Press.

 ON SALE: January 9, 2018

 Further information can be found on The Monacelli Press press release.